 Megan MacCutcheon, LPC, further explains that “people sometimes assume introverts always have social anxiety or dislike being around others while extroverts are always loud, aggressive, and boisterous.”

-Here’s a more realistic look at what the extrovert-introvert spectrum looks like and why one end isn’t any better or worse than the other.
+Here’s a more realistic look at the extrovert-introvert spectrum and why one end isn’t any better or worse than the other.

 - openness to experience